 Addition and Subtraction

-Addition and subtraction are only operations that occur in problems.
-Therefore, it is important to avoid referring to them as "subtraction problems" or "addition problems" because it is the understanding of the situation, as well as the understanding of the operations, that leads to the choice of a problem-solving strategy, in this case the choice of addition or subtraction.
+Addition and subtraction are operations that can be used to solve problems.
+It is important to avoid referring to problems as "subtraction problems" or "addition problems" because it is the understanding of the situation that leads to the choice of fusing addition or subtraction to solve it.
 Thus, students must analyze the problem, choose a strategy and apply it, just as adults do.
 In this context, the teacher's role is to assist students in their analysis and understanding of operations.

 Types of Addition and Subtraction Problems